 Prerequisites: Python 3.11+, anthropic>=0.25.0 or openai>=1.30.0.
-All examples are tested against Claude Sonnet 4.6 and GPT-4o.
-Benchmarks come from internal evaluations on mathematical reasoning, planning, and reading comprehension datasets.
+All examples are tested with Claude Sonnet 4.6 and GPT-4o.
+Benchmarks come from internal evaluations on mathematical reasoning, planning, and text comprehension datasets.

 The 12 Patterns: Overview

-| # | Pattern | Category | Typical gain | Relative cost |
+| # | Pattern | Category | Typical Gain | Relative Cost |

 |---|